-It may be because you and another player are both pushing your joystick buttons at the same time, and he or she is getting the land.
-That happens because the computer figures out who has the least amount of money, land and goods and gives that player the land.
+It may be because you and another player are both pushing your buttons at the same time, and he or she is getting the land.
+That happens because the Nintendo figures out who has the least amount of money, land, and goods and gives that player the land.
 Or else it is because your "trigger finger" is just a little too slow.

-Why can't I watch the computer player installing a M.U.L.E.?
+Q: Why can't I watch the Nintendo-controlled player install a M.U.L.E.?
 Is it cheating on me?